gustavohenrique/gulp-angular-semantic-ui/README.md

 - Run: `yo gulp-angular-semantic-ui`
 - Run `gulp` for building to the `dist` directory and `gulp serve` for preview

+## Running tests

+* Run `node_modules/gulp-protractor/node_modules/protractor/bin/webdriver-manager update` to install the drivers
+* Open a terminal window and run `gulp serve` to run the application
+* Open another terminal window and run `gulp webdriver` to start a standalone webdriver (if youren't using Chrome)
+* Run `gulp e2e` to run the tests

 #### Third-Party Dependencies